 Roles and responsibilities of an Alerting Authority differ among agencies.
 An Alert Originator is an individual person at the keyboard/screen composing and issuing the alert.
 The Alert Originator utilizes IPAWS in accordance with the Alerting Authority’s plans, policies and procedures to create and send out emergency messages.

 FEMA created IPAWS in 2006 in response to Executive Order 13407, and today, there are more than 1,500 federal, state, local, tribal and territorial alerting authorities using IPAWS to issue critical public alerts and warnings in their jurisdictions.
+There are more than 100 agencies and organizations in the process of becoming IPAWS Alerting Authorities.

 Using IPAWS allows alerting authorities to deliver alerts simultaneously through multiple communication pathways to reach as many people as possible.
 IPAWS does not replace existing alerting methods.
 Rather, it complements them and offers additional capabilities.